-K. Counsel
+J. Counsel

-82. Notes the important work of independent representative bodies of counsel or legal associations, including any international legal association relevant to rule 20, sub-rule 3, of the Rules of Procedure and Evidence;
+78. Notes the important work of independent representative bodies of counsel or legal associations, including any international legal association relevant to rule 20, sub-rule 3, of the Rules of Procedure and Evidence;

-83. Takes note of the report on the constitution and activities of the International Criminal Court Bar Association and invites the International Criminal Court Bar Association to report to the Assembly, through the Bureau, on its constitution and activities in advance of the eighteenth session;
+79. Takes note of the report on the constitution and activities of the International Criminal Court Bar Association;